PitonCMS/Engine/templates/help/designer/designerContact.md

-# Custom Contact Forms
+# Contact Forms

 Let visitors contact your client!
-With PitonCMS contact forms, you can easily build contact forms that save the message to the PitonCMS message inbox and optionally email the site administrator.
+With PitonCMS you can easily build contact forms that save visitor messages to the PitonCMS **Mailbox** and are optionally emailed the client administrator.

-You can also include custom fields that allow you to create variations on contact forms, including registration forms, order forms and more.
+You can also include custom fields that allow you to create different types of contact forms including registration forms, order forms, and more.

-All contact messages are saved to the PitonCMS **Mailbox** where the client can manage and archive
+From the PitonCMS Mailbox the client administrator can manage, archive, and delete messages.

 ## Basic Contact Form
-Custom contact forms are best created as a Page Element that the client can add to a page.
+Contact forms are best created as a **Page Element** that the client can add to a page.
 However, the form can also be coded directly into the Page Template if desired.

-When a visitor submits the form, the form submitted by Ajax to provide a seamless user experience.
-If successful, the form is then replaced with an acknowledgement message set in **Settings > Contact > Contact Form Submission Acknowledgement**.
-If an email address was provided **Settings > Contact > Contact Form Email** then the administrator is emailed a copy of the contact message.
+The forms are submitted by XHR (Ajax) to provide a seamless visitor experience.
+After submit the form is then replaced with an acknowledgement message set in **Settings > Contact > Contact Form Submission Acknowledgement**.
+If an email address was provided **Settings > Contact > Contact Form Email** then the client administrator is emailed a copy of the message.

 A basic contact form structure.

 ```html
 {% import "includes/_macros.html" as pitonMacro %}
 <form class="contact-form" id="contact-form" method="post" accept-charset="utf-8" data-contact-form="true">